OpenSUTD/ISTD/README.md

 Of course, contact me if my layout is unintuitive/suck so that I can make everything more legible for peeps.
-No point spending time on a repo where no one can benefit on it amirite
+No point spending time on a repo where no one can benefit on it amirite heh